Latest Country Reports

 The constitution provides for freedom of speech and press, but the government did not respect these rights.

-Freedom of Speech: The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
+Freedom of Speech and Expression: The law requires political parties to allow representatives of the Central Election Committee and Ministry of Justice to monitor their meetings.
 The government also warned critics against speaking with visiting journalists or other foreigners about human rights problems.

-Press Freedoms: The government financed and controlled the publication of books and almost all other print media.
-A weekly newspaper, Rysgal, continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
-The government imposed significant restrictions on the importation of foreign newspapers except for the private but government-sanctioned Turkish newspaper Zaman Turkmenistan, which reflected the views of the official state newspapers.
+Press and Media Freedoms: The government financed and controlled the publication of books and almost all other print media.
+An independent weekly newspaper, Rysgal, continued to operate, although its stories were largely reprints from state media outlets or reflected the views of the state news agency.
+The government imposed significant restrictions on the importation of foreign newspapers except for the private but government-sanctioned Turkish newspaper Zaman Turkmenistan, which reflected the views of the official state newspapers, and Atavatan-Turkmenistan, a Turkish journal.

 The government controlled radio and domestic television, but satellite dishes providing access to foreign television programming were widespread throughout the country.
+International organizations highlighted the forced removal of some satellite dishes by the government and replacement with telecommunications packages, such as cable, that limited access to certain channels and kinds of information.
 Citizens also received international radio programs through satellite access.

-There were no independent oversight of media accreditation, no defined criteria for allocating press cards, no assured provision for receiving accreditation when space was available, and no protection against the withdrawal of accreditation for political reasons.
+There was no independent oversight of media accreditation, no defined criteria for allocating press cards, no assured provision for receiving accreditation when space was available, and no protection against the withdrawal of accreditation for political reasons.
 The government required all foreign correspondents to apply for accreditation.
 It granted visas to journalists from outside the country only to cover specific events, such as international conferences and summit meetings, where it could monitor their activities.
-At least nine journalists representing foreign media organizations were accredited.
-The government asserted that there were 39 accredited journalists in the country, although it did not make clear whether these journalists represented foreign media organizations.
-Turkish news services had eight correspondents in the country, at least four of whom reportedly were accredited.
-Despite submitting official applications repeatedly over several years, Radio Free Europe/Radio Liberty had not received a response to accredit correspondents.
-As many as eight correspondents representing foreign media services operated without accreditation.

 Violence and Harassment: The government reportedly subjected journalists to surveillance and harassment.
 There were reports that law enforcement officials harassed and monitored citizen journalists who worked for foreign media outlets, such as by monitoring their telephone conversations and restricting their travel abroad.
+During the year Radio Free Europe/Radio Liberty journalists were questioned, detained, and otherwise harassed, and one departed the country and requested refugee status in a neighboring country.
+On July 7, authorities arrested Radio Free Europe/Radio Liberty freelance journalist Saparmamed Nepeskuliyev and later charged and convicted him for possession of narcotics, with a sentence of three years’ incarceration.
+Human Rights Watch disputed the charge, stating it was politically motivated.
 Visiting foreign journalists reported harassment and denial of freedom of movement when they attempted to report from the country.

 As in previous years, the government required journalists working for state-owned media to obtain permission to cover specific events as well as to publish or broadcast the subject matter they had covered.